harlow/go-middleware-example/README.md

 # HTTP Server w/ Context

-Example of using `context` package with HTTP Middleware in Golang
+Example of using [package context][1] with HTTP Middleware in Golang

 ## Usage